josev2046/get-vimeo-registrants-api-integration/README.md

 ## Getting Registrants for a Vimeo Video via API

-Important Note: Accessing the list of registrants via the Vimeo API requires a Vimeo Enterpirse account with the necessary capabilities enabled.
-Please consult the Vimeo API documentation for the "Lead Capture" endpoints for detailed information on account requirements, authentication, API usage, error handling, and the format of the registrant data returned.
+Important Note: Accessing the list of registrants via the Vimeo API necessitates a Vimeo Enterprise account with the requisite capabilities enabled.
+Please refer to the Vimeo API documentation concerning the `"Lead Capture"` endpoints for comprehensive details regarding account prerequisites, authentication procedures, API usage guidelines, error handling, and the format of the registrant data returned.

-To retrieve the list of users who have registered through the lead capture form associated with a specific Vimeo video, you can use the following `curl` command.
+To obtain the list of users who have registered through the lead capture form associated with a specific Vimeo video, the following `curl` command can be used:

 ~~~```bash
 curl -H "Authorization: Bearer {YOUR_VIMEO_API_TOKEN}" "https://api.vimeo.com/lead_capture/{resource_type}/{resource_id}/registrants"